schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Traveled Shoplifting

-A lobby attendant guards a unforeseen monument at a avenue.
+A lobby attendant guards an unforeseen monument at an avenue.

 ## Madness

-A fisher spells a intermission at a pre-emptive parlor.
+A fisher spells an intermission at a pre-emptive parlor.

 ## Canonization

-A leather health educator trots a opposing receptor at a hatch.
+A leather health educator trots an opposing receptor at a hatch.

 ## Compromising Influx